Fitting exercise into a busy schedule

 If you're looking for a "total body workout" for the summer, consider swimming — which can also be a cooling activity if your summer is a hot one.
 Swimming engages many muscles and provides cardiovascular benefits, too.
 Varying strokes can help work other muscles (such as the breast stroke) or provide greater cardiovascular benefits (such as the butterfly).

-There's no secret easy answer, short-cut, or abbreviated workout that will yield magical results.
+Unfortunately, there's no secret easy answer, short-cut, or abbreviated workout that will yield magical results.
 Working each muscle group at least twice a week helps strengthen muscles.
 Although everyone responds to exercise at different rates, usually one or two sets of eight to twelve repetitions, working the muscle to fatigue, is usually sufficient for strength building.